XPRNetwork/xpr-testnet.start/README.md

 So /opt/bin/bin will point to latest binaries

-# 1.2 EOSIO - installing from precompiled binaries
+# 1.2 Installing from precompiled binaries

 A. Download the latest version of EOSIO for your OS from:
 https://github.com/EOSIO/eos/releases/tag/v2.0.3